fttlov/JCAdvance/README.md

   </tr>
 </table>

-- **Universal Mapping:** Map any digital Nintendo/Sony gamepad button to emulate any Xbox button, keyboard key, or mouse action within a single profile.
+- **Universal Mapping:** Map any digital Nintendo/Sony gamepad button to emulate any Xbox button, keyboard key, or mouse action within a single profile
-- **Auto-Bind:** Quickly bind buttons using the "Bind" or select them manually from a drop-down list.
+- **Auto-Bind:** Quickly bind buttons using the "Bind" or select them manually from a drop-down list
-- **Gyro Melee Gesture:** Perform physical punching, hooking, or hammering gestures to trigger virtual buttons.
+- **Gyro Melee Gesture:** Perform physical punching, hooking, or hammering gestures to trigger virtual buttons
-- **Profile Manager:** Create and manage profiles within a dedicated tab in the configurator.
+- **Profile Manager:** Create and manage profiles within a dedicated tab in the configurator
-- **Custom Hotkeys:** Activate Gyro modes with customizable key combinations (e.g., `R + HOME`).
+- **Custom Hotkeys:** Activate Gyro modes with customizable key combinations (e.g., `R + HOME`)
-- **Gyro Space Option:** A crucial setting for Gyro Mouse/Stick modes (see *Technical Details* for more information).
+- **Gyro Space Option:** A crucial setting for Gyro Mouse/Stick modes (see *Technical Details* for more information)
-- **Polling Rate Option:** Increase the polling rate for smoother motion response.
+- **Polling Rate Option:** Increase the polling rate for smoother motion response
-- **Left Joy-Con Gyro:** Option to read Gyro data from the left Joy-Con in combined mode.
+- **Left Joy-Con Gyro:** Option to read Gyro data from the left Joy-Con in combined mode
-- **EMA Filter:** Smooths out jittery movements (adds a small amount of latency).
+- **EMA Filter:** Smooths out jittery movements
-- **Non-Linear Response:** Non-linear stick and steering wheel sensitivity options.
+- **Non-Linear Response:** Non-linear stick and steering wheel sensitivity options
-- **DirectInput Emulation:** Option to emulate a DirectInput controller instead of a standard virtual Xbox 360 controller.
+- **DirectInput Emulation:** Option to emulate a DirectInput controller instead of a standard virtual Xbox 360 controller
-- **Improved Driving Mode:** Eliminated sudden steering wheel jerks to the opposite side at maximum angles.
-Added a hotkey for manual calibration.
+- **Improved Driving Mode:** Eliminated sudden steering wheel jerks to the opposite side at maximum angles
+- Added a hotkey for manual steering wheel recalibration/centering
-- **Pedal Compatibility:** External pedal feature now works with almost all standard DirectInput wheels/pedals.
+- **Pedal Compatibility:** External pedal feature now works with almost all standard DirectInput wheels/pedals
-- **Clean Main Menu:** Displays active settings and hotkeys at a glance (toggle with `Alt+Z`).
+- **Clean Main Menu:** Displays active settings and hotkeys at a glance

  <table align="center">
   <tr>